-The best snorkelling reefs near Grand Turk can only be reached by boat, so if you’re looking to do some underwater exploring, we definitely recommend that you take one of the dedicated snorkelling boat cruises offered by one of the local dive companies.
+The best snorkeling reefs near Grand Turk can only be reached by boat, so if you’re looking to do some underwater exploring, we definitely recommend that you take one of the dedicated snorkeling boat cruises offered by one of the local dive companies.

 These tours visit the shallow reefs that surround many of the uninhabited islands and cays off Grand Turk.
 There’s plenty to see as the waters of the Turks and Caicos teem with sea life.